 by Dr. Janice Mitchell

-Dr. Janice Mitchell is a veterinarian with Island Animal Hospital and Little Current Veterinary Services.
+EDITOR’S NOTE: Dr. Mitchell is a veterinarian with Island Animal Hospital and Little Current Veterinary Services.